TolsonA/SpaceCoast-Hurricane-Prediction/README.md

 ## Hypothesis

-- When Atlantic Multidecadal Oscillation (AMO) is above OR below average, we will see an increase or decrease in Hurricanes per year.
+- Alternate: When Atlantic Multidecadal Oscillation (AMO) is above OR below average, we will see an increase or decrease in Hurricanes per year.

 - NULL: There is no difference in hurricane likelihood with AMO anomalies.